XimeraProject/ximeraFirstSteps/README.md

 34 R1AgUFQkxPQJ0tLQVkFURSBJkgLRV0stLSo=
 ```

-**DO NOT SAVE DOTximeraserve with your changes.** Instead, you will need to "Show Hidden Files" and save as: `.ximeraserve`.
+On Windows, you will need to "Show Hidden Files", and save `.ximeraserve`
-If you are on Windows, make sure you save as Type "All Files" (not Plain Text -- that will add .txt to the filename).
+as Type "All Files" (not Plain Text -- that will add .txt to the filename).

-For experienced Git users: Do not attempt to add `.ximeraserve` to the repo, it is already in the `.gitignore` and **should not be added.**

-Start Docker, accept the license and accept recommendations.
-Once it asks you to sign in, just "Continue Without Signing In."
-You may choose to do the survey if you like.
-Once you finish this, you will see a "Engine running" at the bottom left hand corner of the screen.
+Note: `.ximeraserve` will not be put in git, as is (or **should be**) in the `.gitignore` file.

 ## Compare with the published course